 Flooding in Sprague still a concern

-The sound of generators and water pumps were echoing the streets of Sprague Sunday, pumping hundreds of gallons of flood water out of basements of local businesses and homes.
-David Downhour has lived in Sprague for 20 years and can't recall a flood this bad.
+SPRAGUE, Wash. - The sound of generators and water pumps were echoing the streets of Sprague Sunday, pumping hundreds of gallons of flood water out of basements of local businesses and homes.

 Start the conversation, or Read more at KHQ-TV Spokane.